-Samarium is a moderately hard silvery metal that slowly oxidizes in air.
+Samarium is a naturally occurring element, much like several other elements that appear in the earth’s crust.
+Studies show that it is about as common as boron, thulium, and gadolinium (both of which are lanthanides).
+Samarium is a moderately hard silvery metal that slowly oxidizes in the air.
 It is a raw material for samarium-cobalt-based permanent magnets, which are the first rare earth magnets for industrial applications.
 Samarium oxide is also used in ceramic capacitors and catalysts.
-In addition, Samarium also can be used as a structural material for atomic energy reactors, screen materials and control materials to make nuclear fission generate huge energy for safe use.
+In addition, Samarium also can be used as a structural material for atomic energy reactors, screen materials, and control materials to make nuclear fission generate huge energy for safe use.
+Samarium sputtering targets and Samarium evaporation materials are used for depositing Sm thin film.

+Terbium, the 65th element of the periodic table, is a rare earth metal belonging to the lanthanide series.
 Terbium was discovered as an impurity in yttrium oxide (Y2O3) by Swedish chemist Carl Gustaf Mosander in 1843.
 It is a silvery-white, rare earth metal that is malleable, ductile, and soft enough to be cut with a knife.
 In recent years, magneto-optical materials made of Terbium have been mass-produced.
-They can be used as computer storage components to improve 10 to 15 times of capacity.
-Similarly, Terbium sputtering target is also an important coating material in thin film coating
+They can be used as computer storage components to improve 10 to 15 times capacity.
+Similarly, Terbium sputtering target and Terbium evaporation materials are also important coating materials in thin film coating.

-Thulium, a silvery-gray metal, is the second-least abundant of the lanthanides.
+Thulium is a chemical element belonging to the lanthanide series of rare-earth metals.
+Thulium is primarily found in yttrium silicate, yttrium phosphate, and rare black gold ore.
+Unlike some other lanthanides, thulium is quite rare and expensive.
 Thulium is used as a source of the medical portable X-ray machine.
 Thulium can also be used for clinical diagnosis and treatment of tumors because it has a higher affinity for tumor tissues.
-Thulium can also be used as the additive of the new type of lighting source – metal halide lamps.
+What’s more, thulium can be used as the additive of a new type of lighting source – metal halide lamps.
+Thulium sputtering targets and Thulium evaporation materials are important thin film coating materials.